Successful Judicial Review after ILR Refusal Following Allegation of Deception Under Paragraph 322 (5)

-Although it was great news to know UKVI was considering the matter again, we felt that the fairness element was not undertaken by UKVI regarding the legal fees the client spent during this process.
+Although it was great news to know UKVI was considering the matter again, we felt that ultimately fairness was not shown by UKVI regarding the legal fees that the client spent had during this process.
 Had UKVI initially requested additional information, clarification or documents while considering the client’s settlement application, additional legal expenses would not have been incurred by our client.
-At A Y & J Solicitors negotiated the conditions of the consent order as it was in the best interests of our client to recover her legal costs from the JR procedure.
+A Y & J Solicitors negotiated the conditions of the consent order as it was in the best interest of our client to recover her legal costs incurred throughout the JR procedure.

 We are pleased that we could help this family who is now due to apply for British Nationality.